batuhangonenc/g-postman/readme.txt

 ------------------------------------------
-G-Postman is a e-mail sender for gmails that uses command line interface to make it possible to send emails from computers that have low physical facilities.
+Postman is a e-mail sender that uses command line interface to make it possible to send emails from computers that have low physical facilities.